Qafoo/changetrack/README.md

 1. Analyze which classes/methods are affected by a revision.
 2. Analyze which classes/methods are most frequently affected by changes.
+3. Analyze which methods are commonly edited together.

 The split into multiple steps allows you to